 Even though I live in a small studio, I make it a point to entertain as often as possible.
 Even if it’s just one person over for a glass of wine and some cheese.
 I’ve always believed entertaining people in one’s space is a huge factor in making a house feel like a home.
 The other factor?
 Well, the decor.
-This is why I’m so excited to introduce you to OKA, a British interiors and design company that has been outfitting residences in England (and across the world) for the past twenty years and is finally available in the United States.
+This is why I’m so excited to introduce you to OKA, an English interiors and design company that has been outfitting residences in England for the past twenty years and is FINALLY available in the United States.
 We asked Sue Jones, the Creative Director of OKA, to tell us a little more about the brand and why gathering around for the holidays is so important to her…

 How did OKA begin and how has it grown since it started?

 OKA was established in England 20 years ago by myself and my friends Annabel Astor and Lucinda Waterhouse.
 This was pre-Internet, so it was practically impossible to find good quality furniture at reasonable prices, that weren’t antiques.
 So, we decided to do it ourselves.
 We designed a collection of furniture and décor and traveled the globe, searching some of the most remote places to find the finest craftspeople in the world – which was quite difficult at first, as we had no budget, no translator and no contacts at all!
 But each of us has our own different style, skills and experience and this is an integral part of why we have worked so well together.